-Criteria Possible 🖉 Comments/Score Overview - Rationale, Definitions Rationale for the NPS including a and Mission review of the literature and need for Was thoroughly addressed 25 the NPS (E.g., What is the problem to Mostly addressed 22 be solved?).
-Non-profit name, filing Some what addressed 19 status, organizational mission and Briefly addressed 13 purpose.
-Not addressed 0 purpose.
-Bylaws - Definitions, Mission and Specific guidelines about Membership 25 membership in the non-profit.
-Was thoroughly addressed 25 Reiteration of the Definitions, Mostly addressed 22 Mission and Goals in Bylaw terms.
-If Some what addressed 19 no, membership is required, what are Briefly addressed 13 specific services offered to the public.
-Not addressed 0 specific services offered to the public.
-Bylaws - Board of Directors, Criteria for appointment or election Officers, Elections, and of Board Members and Officers Appointments specific to the organization.
+Criteria Possible Comments/Score Dulaw Definitions and Mission Non-profit name, filing status, Bylaw - Definitions and Mission organizational mission, summary of Was thoroughly addressed 25 why the organization will be started Mostly addressed 22 and for what purposes.
+E.g., what is Some what addressed 19 the problem to be solved.
+Briefly addressed 13 Not addressed 0 Bylaws - Membership Specific guidelines about Was thoroughly addressed 25 membership in the non-profit.
+If no, Mostly addressed 22 membership is required, what are Some what addressed 19 specific services offered to the public.
+Briefly addressed 13 Not addressed 0 • Bylaws - Board of Directors, Officers, Elections, and Criteria for appointment or election of Board Members and Officers Appointments specific to the organization.
 If Was thoroughly addressed 25 relevant, how appointments occur Mostly addressed 22 and rationale for why they are Some what addressed 19 needed.
-Briefly addressed 13 needed.
-Not addressed 0 Logistical Features of the 0 Include available resources, sample Organization budget, yearly calendar of the Was thoroughly addressed 25 organization, networking/fundraising Mostly addressed 23 protocol for the organization, and Some what addressed 19 marketing of the organization.
-Briefly addressed 13 marketing of the organization.
-Not addressed 0 U Documents that are not part of the Appendices Was thoroughly addressed 25 main body of the Bylaws.
-E.g., Mostly addressed 22 specific forms to be filled out and Some what addressed 19 policies (whistleblower, document Briefly addressed 13 retention and destruction, code of Not addressed 0 conduct, etc.) See example provided.
-Proper formatting of the document Writing and Mechanics including all relevant components.
-Well written/no errors 25 See the course syllabus for specific Lacking in an area/few errors 22 components.
-Superficial/some errors 19 components.
-Errors are distracting 13 Exceeding instructor threshold 0 150
+13 needed.
+Briefly addressed 0 Not addressed Logistical Features of the U Include available resources, budget, Organization Organization yearly calendar of the organization, Was thoroughly addressed 25 networking/fundraising protocol for Mostly addressed 22 Some what addressed 19 the organization, and marketing of the organization.
+Briefly addressed 13 the organization.
+Not addressed 0 U Documents that are not part of the Appendices main body of the Bylaws.
+E.g., Was thoroughly addressed 25 Mostly addressed 22 specific forms to be filled out and Some what addressed 19 policies (whistleblower, document Briefly addressed 13 retention and destruction, code of Not addressed 0 conduct, etc.) See example provided.
+Writing and Machanias Proper formatting of the document Writing and Mechanics Well written/no errors 25 including all relevant components.
+23 See the course syllabus for specific Lacking in an area/few errors 19 components.
+Superficial/some errors Errors are distracting 13 Exceeding instructor threshold 0 Total 150